sp9usb/query.by.specification/README.md

     _repository.GetCustomers(firstName: "Ryan", surname: "Bartsch");

-In some situations this approach can cause a few issues whereby more and more repository methods are added for every concievable combination of queryable parameters:
+In some situations this approach can cause a few issues, whereby more and more repository methods are added for every concievable combination of queryable parameters:

     public interface ICustomerRepository
     {